sviperll/argo/README.md

 This is still a problem and should be solved for successful language design.

 One low hanging fruit on this path is language identifiers.
-We should probably not make any assumption about identifiers character case from the start to avoid many Haskell's problems that lead to awkward syntax.
+We should probably not make any assumption about identifier character case and treat upper-case and lower-case identifiers without any prejudices from the start to avoid many Haskell's problems that lead to awkward syntax.

 ### Metaprogramming ###

-It is still an open question wheather non-strict functional language needs real metaprogramming.
+It is still an open question whether non-strict functional language needs real metaprogramming.

 Metaprogramming is easy in Lisp since Lisp has little syntax, but it is definitly trickier in language like Haskell.

 Metaprogramming brings quasi-quotation to the table.
-After beeing watching Yesod project I would really like to avoid any quasi-quotation abuse and not provide any form of quasi-quotation altogeather.
+After being watching for Yesod project I would really like to avoid any quasi-quotation abuse and not provide any form of quasi-quotation altogether.

 My feeling is that metaprogramming shouldn't be easy.
 We should really try to explore language limitations and